spacemeat/humon/README.md

     "Fiery the angels rose, and as they rose deep thunder roll'd.
     Around their shores: indignant burning with the fires of Orc."

+**Keys must be strings.**
+A value is a contiguous non-punctuation, non-whitespace string of Unicode characters, or a quoted string of Unicode characters.

+They can be numbers of course, but that's just a string to Humon.
+The same rules as value node strings apply to keys.
+Examples below specify valid keys:

+    {
+        this: okay
+        this one: nope
+        "this one here": "this is fine"
+        "this
+one": yeppers
+        1: "fine, but remember: numbers are just strings to Humon and they won't be sorted"
+        Δημοσθένους: "Unicode is fully recognized."
+    }

 **Whitespace is ignored.**
 The tokenizer ignores whitespace that isn't contained in a quoted string.
 Whitespace characters are not captured by tokens.